Kafr Qasim massacre: Background

-Timeline
+Massacre

 On October 29, 1956, the Israeli army ordered that all Arab villages near the Jordanian border be placed under a wartime curfew from 5 p.m. to 6 a.m. on the following day.
 Any Arab on the streets was to be shot.
 The order was given to border police units before most of the Arabs from the villages could be notified.
 Many of them were at work at the time.
 That morning, Shadmi, who was in charge of the Triangle, received orders to take all precautionary measures to ensure quiet on the Jordanian border.
 On Shadmi's initiative, the official nightly curfew in the twelve villages under his jurisdiction was changed from the regular hours.
 Shadmi then gathered all the border patrol battalion commanders under his command, and reportedly ordered them to 'shoot on sight' any villagers violating the curfew.
 Once the order was given, the commander of one of Shadmi's battalions, Major Shmuel Malinki, who was in charge of the Border Guard unit at the village of Kafr Qasim, asked Shadmi on how to react to those villagers who were unaware of the curfew.